Marjie Millar: Injury and later life

 Injuries sustained in a 1957 auto accident on Sunset Boulevard, Los Angeles, resulted in infection and gangrene of her left leg.
 After reporting to work on Dragnet she went back to her apartment but became too weak to lift the phone and was found by a neighbor who noticed several days' accumulation of milk bottles and newspapers.
 She was taken to a hospital and saved by massive blood transfusions after an appeal to the public for blood.

+Millar's diagnosis was that she would never dance again and would walk with a limp.
+By June 1960 she had had 20 operations, most of which were "intricate plastic surgeries".
+She began teaching classes in dance drama, modeling, and song styling.

 Her leg was not amputated, but she was forced to end her acting career.
 She divorced husband John Florea, and moved back to Tacoma, Washington, where she operated a dance school and later started a Puget Sound-area-produced television program with her third husband, author John McCallum.
 After marrying her fourth husband, a Lieutenant in the United States Navy, she followed him to his duty station in Southern California.